parthenon-hpc-lab/parthenon/doc/sphinx/src/outputs.rst

 Outputs
 =======

-Outputs from Parthenon are controled via ``<parthenon/output*>`` blocks, where ``*`` should be replaced by a unique integer for each block.
+Outputs from Parthenon are controlled via ``<parthenon/output*>`` blocks, where ``*`` should be replaced by a unique integer for each block.

-To disable an output block without removing it from the intput file set the block's ``dt < 0.0``.
+To disable an output block without removing it from the input file set the block's ``dt < 0.0``.

 In addition to time base outputs, two additional options to trigger